Watching TV, looking through photos or streaming videos on your phone is convenient, but why stick to that little screen?

 This is where screen mirroring comes in.
-By utilizing the screen mirroring/casting options in our Android phones and tablets, we can enjoy movies, pictures, slideshows, presentations, etc. on the larger, more enhanced displays of our televisions.
+The screen mirroring or casting options on Android phones and tablets let you enjoy movies, TV shows, pictures or slideshows on the larger, more enhanced displays of our televisions.

 So, how can you mirror the screen from your Android device to a TV?
-The process is actually more simple than most people think.
+The process is actually more simple than you might think.
 We’ll show you how.

 (Psst!
 Want the Apple version of this tip?
 Tap or click here to read it and share it with the Apple users in your life.)